Rahul-Patel321/Complete-Machine-Learning-Data-Science-Program---GFG/README.md

-# Complete-Machine-Learning-Data-Science-Program---GFG
+# Complete-Machine-Learning-Data-Science-Program--GFG
-This repository is having all the codes used in Machine Learning with Python course by GFG.
+This repository houses hands-on projects completed during the "Complete Machine Learning and Data Science Program" by GeeksforGeeks (GFG).
+This collection showcases practical exercises and real-world applications in machine learning and data science.
+These projects demonstrate proficiency in data analysis, predictive modeling, and statistical inference.
+They cover data preprocessing, feature engineering, model selection, evaluation, and deployment.